p-samuel/delphi-progress-bar/README.md

 ```

 ### 🎨 Foreground and backgroud colors
-The bar's foreground and background colors can follow the index from 0 to 255 as shown in this table.
-More advanced options can be found [here](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797).
+Foreground and background colors can follow the index from 0 to 255 as shown in this table.

 ![alt text](assets/color-codes.png)
 _Source: https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797_

 ### 📌 Summary
 This project is aimed on education purposes.
 It will not work if the console does not support utf-8 or advanced ascii escape sequences.
-There are other issues which haven't been addressed (yet), so it might also not properly work under all scenarios of a console app.<br>
+There are other issues which haven't been addressed (yet), so it might also not properly work under all scenarios of a console app.
+If you like to play with advanced settings I suggest you to read [this](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) repository.